 There are simple things all of us must do to help keep ourselves and our community healthy and safe.

-- Wear your face covering.
-Face coverings are required, indoors or out, regardless of our operational posture, with very limited exceptions.
+- Properly wear your face covering.
+Well-fitting face coverings are required, indoors or out, regardless of our operational posture, with very limited exceptions.
 Read more about exceptions and find answers to frequently asked questions about face coverings at Pitt.

 - Wash your hands thoroughly and often.

 - If you need to cough or sneeze, do so in a disposable tissue or your bended elbow.

 - If soap and water are not available, use hand sanitizer that’s at least 60% alcohol.

 - Frequently clean high-touch surfaces within your area, like your desk and office doorknob using the supplied materials.

 - Try to use your elbow on high-touch public surfaces, like elevator buttons or push-open doors.